MSwapnaReddy/maven-project/README.md

 We added a prod branch.

 Autobuild trigger on 27th Feb 2021.
-Autobuild trigfer on Sai's jenkins server. another autobuild on Sai's jenkins server
+Autobuild trigfer on Swapna's jenkins server. testing the build-webapp from git> jenkins>tomcat